Back Pain & Sciatica Relief

 Upper back pain (also known as mid-back pain)

 The spine is made of 24 small bones (vertebrae) that are stacked on top of each other to create the spinal column.
-Between each vertebra is a soft, gel-like, cushion called a disc that helps absorb pressure and keeps the bones from rubbing against each other.
+Between each vertebra is a soft, gel-like, cushion called a disc that helps absorb pressure.
+These discs keep the bones from rubbing against each other.
 Each vertebra is held to the others by groups of ligaments.
 Ligaments connect bones to bones; tendons connect muscles to bones.
 There are also tendons that fasten muscles to the vertebrae.
 The spinal column also has real joints (just like the knee or elbow or any other joints) called facet joints.
 The facet joints link the vertebrae together and give them the flexibility to move against each other.

-Each vertebra has a hole in the center, so when they stack on top of each other they form a hollow tube that holds and protects the entire spinal cord and its nerve roots.
+Each vertebra has a hole in the center, so when they stack on top of each other they form a hollow tube.
+These tubes hold and protect the entire spinal cord and its nerve roots.
 The spinal cord itself is a large collection of nerve tissue that carries messages from your brain to the rest of your body.
 In order for your body to function, you need your nerves.
 The spine branches off into thirty-one pairs of nerve roots.
 These roots exit the spine on both sides through spaces (neural foramina) between each vertebra.

 The spine itself has three main segments: the cervical spine, the thoracic spine, and the lumbar spine.
 There is another important part of the spine whish has tremendous influence but often ignored is Sacrum and pelvis.
 The cervical and lumbar spine are the most mobile segments and most problems are often seen there.
 The spine is a highly complex, mobile structure, which gets most of its stability from the muscles surrounding it.